 You know you’re in ketosis when you feel euphoria.
 No, really.
-Your hunger pangs go away, you have increased energy and mental clarity and you’re dropping them pounds!
+Your hunger pangs go away, you have increased energy and mental clarity, and you’re dropping those pounds!

 You may also have a metallic taste in your mouth or smell it on your breath.
 It’s not a funky smell, but it’s different.

 Everything yummy!
-Fat is what gives most food it’s flavour so it’s incredible to me that I can slather on bacon all over my brussels sprouts and eat them or get my munchkin to chow down on them even though she’s not a brussels sprout fan.
+Fat is what gives most food its flavor, so it’s incredible to me that I can slather bacon all over my Brussels sprouts and eat them or get my munchkin to chow down on them, even though she’s not a Brussels sprout fan.

-Everything has a good and a bad side and the keto diet is no different.
+Everything has a good and a bad side, and the ketogenic diet is no different.
 It would be unfair of me to sing its praises and not tell you about some of the unpleasantries you’re in for in this way of life.